amreenshahid-creator/SYSC3110_Uno_M3/README.md

 Iman Elabd

-for the previews milestone, Iman was responsibe for testings cross classes and methods, ensuring the game ran smoothly. general code quality by improving synchronization between components, refining error handling, and expanding JUnit test coverage for model behavior and game logic. for current milestone, Iman continued
+for the previews milestone, Iman was responsibe for testings cross classes and methods, ensuring the game ran smoothly. general code quality by improving synchronization between components, refining error handling, and expanding JUnit test coverage for model behavior and game logic. for current milestone, Iman continued doing JUnit testing for this milestone, she added JUnit tests for Uno Flip cards and tested the AI player actions.
+Ensured everything running smoothly.
+Iman prepared the README for this milestone, added JavaDocs, comments.